Te Puna Wai o Waipapa - Hagley College Te Puna Wai o Waipapa - Hagley College

 Term 1

-U.S. 27843 v3 Evaluate a concept of law in relation to an actual situation, 4 credits, 22 March
+U.S. 27843 v3 Evaluate a concept of law in relation to an actual situation, 4 credits

 We will explore the mens rea defence of provocation and the privacy law and public sharing of information.
-Students will also complete a research task on a human rights topic.
+Students may also have the opportunity to complete a research task on a human rights topic of their interest.

 Term 2